Asaranth/AdventOfCode/2023/README.md

 ### Day 05 – If You Give A Seed A Fertilizer
 #### Part 1
-- Requirement: Given seeds and a chain of interval‑to‑interval mappings (seed → soil → fertilizer → … → final “location”), map each seed through the pipeline and return the minimal resulting location.
+- Requirement: Given seeds and a chain of interval‑to‑interval mappings (seed → soil → fertiliser → … → final “location”), map each seed through the pipeline and return the minimal resulting location.
 - Technique: Range Mapping

 #### Part 2